guard/guard-test/README.md

              and print failures/errors messages & backtraces when all the tests are finished.
 Obviously, this is the guard-test default.
 - `fastfail`: Display tests results as they happen and print failures/errors messages & backtraces immediately.

-By default, guard-test will only look for test files within test/ in your project root.
-You can add any paths using :test_paths option:
+By default, guard-test will only look for test files within `test/` in your project root.
+You can add any paths using the `:test_paths` option:

 ```ruby
 guard 'test', :test_paths => ['test/', 'vendor/plugins/recaptcha/test/', 'any/path/test/'] do